 If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

-That must be it – this was a test of endurance, of being able to take the hits and keep getting up.
+That must be it – this was a test of endurance, of taking the hits and getting up.

 Great.
 Fine.
 I’ll accept that.